Date of Birth: 25th November 1990

 Education: High School of Dundee, University of Dundee- 3rd year Mathematics and Accountancy

-Finest sporting moment?
-Just missing out on selection for the World Athletics champs due to injury.
+Your finest sporting moment?
+Just missing out on selection for the World Athletics championships due to injury.
 It would have marked exactly 20 years since my mother won her gold.
 I also achieved another Olympic Qualifying time even though I broke my foot with 550m to go.

 How do you feel when you know you are representing your team / country?
 It is a great honour to represent not only GB but also Scotland at an international level.
 It is a great feeling after working so hard all year round and making several sacrifices in order to be the best.